-Years ago, a director Hero ordered the designing of two complete alphabets, one in bold, one in lowercase letters, that would seamlessly blend with the design of the logotype.
+Years ago, a director Hero ordered the design of two complete alphabets, one in bold and one in lowercase letters, that would seamlessly blend with the design of the logotype.
 Of course, as it turned out, the texts in those new letters were absolutely illegible.

 Have a look at the piece of text that my former colleague HW Lohman made to see what I mean.

 The illegibility was alarming, yet even more damaging was the effect on the logotype.
 The bombardment of similar letters made the 4 distinctive letters completely lose their strength and character.

 An ordinarily used letter is called the ‘normal’ version of an alphabet for a reason!